Pancasila (politics): Background

 On 1 March 1945, the Japanese 16th Army, which was responsible for Java during the Japanese occupation of the Dutch East Indies, announced the establishment of the Investigating Committee for Preparatory Work for Independence (BPUPK) to work on "preparations for independence in the region of the government of this island of Java."
 The first session of the BPUPK opened on 28 May 1945, and the following day began discussions on a basis for the future independent Indonesia.
 A number of speakers put forward proposals, and Wiranatakusumah suggested the Panca Dharma.

 Formulation

-On the final day of the first session, Indonesian nationalist Sukarno made a speech, later to become known as the "Birth of Pancasila Address", in which he outlined five principles, which he proposed would form the philosophical basis of an independent Indonesia.
+On 1 June 1945, the final day of the first BPUPK session, Indonesian nationalist Sukarno made a speech, later to become known as the "Birth of Pancasila Address", in which he outlined five principles, which he proposed would form the philosophical basis of an independent Indonesia.
 His original formulation was: